DanielSank/UCSB-thesis-template/readme.txt

 This archive contains a complete template for a PhD thesis, and a class file specific to the University of California.
+As errors are found or you'd like to recommend improvements, please file an issue on the github issue tracker.
+You can also directly submit improvements via pull requests.
+This is highly encouraged.

 CLASS FILE / OPTIONS